roemvaar/cs_notes/docs/algorithms/design/divide_and_conquer.md

 All the following information comes from [CLRS] 4th edition.

 Many useful algorithms are **recursive** in structure: to solve a given problem, they **recurse** (call themselves) one or more times to handle closely related subproblems.
-These algorithms typically follow the **divide-and-conquer** method: they break the problem into several subproblems that are similar to the original problem but smaller in size, solve the subproblems recursively, and then combine these solutions to crate a solution to the original problem.
+These algorithms typically follow the **divide-and-conquer** method: they break the problem into several subproblems similar to the original problem but smaller in size.
+They solve the subproblems recursively and then combine these solutions to create a solution to the original problem.

-In the divide-and-conquer method, if the problem is small enough - the **base case** - you just solve it directly without recursing.
+In the divide-and-conquer method, if the problem is small enough - the **base case** - you solve it directly without recursing.
 Otherwise - the **recursive case** - you perform three characteristic steps:

 * **Divide** the problem into one or more subproblems that are smaller instances of the same problem.